Protect and Survive: Television

-Protect and Survive was adapted for television as a series of twenty short public information films.
+The television portion of Protect and Survive involved a series of twenty short public information films.
 The films were classified, intended for transmission on all television channels if the government determined that nuclear attack was likely within 72 hours.
-However, recordings leaked to CND and the BBC, who broadcast excerpts from them on Panorama on 10 March 1980, shortly after the Soviet invasion of Afghanistan.
+However, recordings were leaked to the CND and the BBC, who broadcast excerpts from them on Panorama on 10 March 1980, shortly after the Soviet invasion of Afghanistan.

-The films were produced by Richard Taylor Cartoons, who also produced the Charley Says child safety films and children's animation Crystal Tipps and Alistair, and were ready for use by at least 1975, with rough cuts being screened at the Central Office of Information in November of that year.
+The films were produced by Richard Taylor Cartoons, who also produced the Charley Says child safety films and children's animation Crystal Tipps and Alistair.
+Rough cuts were screened at the Central Office of Information in November 1975, and the completed films (and accompanying radio broadcasts) were ready by early 1976.
 They were similar in content to the pamphlet, detailing the same instructions using voice-over narration, sound effects, and a combination of simple stop-motion and illustrated animation.
 Patrick Allen was chosen to narrate.
 His voiceover was later described as "the calm, clipped vowels of a male announcer, advising how to build shelters, avoid fallout, and wrap up your dead loved ones in polythene, bury them, and tag their bodies."
 He later parodied the recordings for Frankie Goes To Hollywood's song "Two Tribes", announcing "Mine is the last voice you will ever hear.
 Do not be alarmed".

 Each episode concluded with a distinctive electronic musical phrase composed by the BBC Radiophonic Workshop's Roger Limb.
 It featured two high- and low-pitched melodies coming together "like people".
 So great was the secrecy around production that Limb handed over his tapes to producer Bruce Allen in an alley.